 - Put your cup on the scale and zero it out.
 Decide on how much water you want to add:

-- 150ml of hot water will give you a strong cup
+- 150ml of hot water will give you a strong cup of coffee

 - Check the temperature of your water